Salt & Wind Travel

 Sierra Nut House is a perfect place to stop to stock up on snacks for road trips or hikes.
 While both locations are loaded with local nuts, dried fruit, trail mix, chocolate, honey, and more, the Villagio location is also home to a bistro and wine bar, where you can find fresh sandwiches, cheeses, and wines to enjoy there or take with you.

-Sierra Nut House and Bistro 7901 N Blackstone Ave, Fresno (Villagio shopping center)
+Sierra Nut House and Bistro 7901 N Blackstone Ave, Fresno

 Sierra Nut House: 3034 E Sierra Ave, Fresno

-Day 2: Drive Fresno To Oakhurst
+Day 2: Drive from Fresno To Oakhurst

 Breakfast At Patio Cafe

-If you’re looking for a truly delicious breakfast, brunch, or lunch with a side of fabulous coffee, head to the Patio Cafe in the Fig Garden shopping center.
-The menu is loaded with locally sourced produce, and since breakfast is served the whole time they’re open, we recommend you consider the Patio Chilaquiles, Sweet Potato Hash, or the Stuffed French Toast!
+The menu is loaded with locally sourced produce, and since breakfast is served the entire time they’re open, we recommend considering the Patio Chilaquiles, Sweet Potato Hash, or the Stuffed French Toast.
 Vegetarian and gluten-free options are available.

 Patio Cafe, 5138 North Palm Avenue, Fresno